 Custom artifacts from the root org are automatically visible in all child orgs.
 This supports the use case of multi-tenancy as the root org can manage a custom set of artifacts for their tenants.

-You can switch to other orgs your user account has access to using the user preferences tile in the GUI.
+You can switch to any other orgs your user account has access to using the user preferences tile in the GUI.

 Normally in order to see an org in the drop down selector, your